Deletion-Contraction and the Surface Tutte Polynomial: Packaged ribbon graphs

 We begin with a brief overview of standard ribbon graph terminology and notation.
 Further details on ribbon graphs can be found in \cite{graphsonsurfaces}, and a reader familiar with them may safely skip this subsection.
 Note that in this paper we assume all our ribbon graphs are orientable (in general, they can be non-orientable).

-\begin{definition} A \emph{ribbon graph} $\bG=(V,E)$ is an orientable surface with boundary represented by the union of a set of discs $V$, called the vertices, and another set of discs $E$, called the edges, satisfying the following constraints: \begin{enumerate} \item The vertices and edges intersect in disjoint arcs. \item Each such arc may only lie on the boundaries of precisely one vertex and one edge. \item Every edge contains two such arcs. \end{enumerate} \end{definition}
+\begin{definition} A \emph{ribbon graph} $\bG=(V,E)$ is an orientable surface with boundary represented by the union of a set of discs $V$, called the vertices, and another set of discs $E$, called the edges, satisfying the following constraints: \begin{enumerate} \item A vertex and edge are either disjoint or meet in an arc. \item Each such arc lies on the boundary of just one vertex and one edge. \item Every edge contains two such arcs. \end{enumerate} \end{definition} In the definition of a ribbon graph, note that the orientable surface with boundary need not be connected.

 Given a ribbon graph $\bG$, we use $v(\bG)$, $e(\bG)$, $f(\bG)$ and $k(\bG)$ to denote the number of vertices, edges, boundary components and connected components respectively.
 A ribbon graph $\bG$ has \emph{genus} $g(\bG):=\frac{1}{2}(2k(\bG)-f(\bG)+e(\bG)-v(\bG))$; \emph{rank} $r(\bG):=v(\bG)-k(\bG)$; and \emph{nullity} $n(\bG):=e(\bG)-r(\bG)$.
 Where it makes sense, we use this terminology and notation for graphs too.